ValleyBell/MidiConverters/README.md

 ## midi_funcs.h
 This is a small header-only library that allows you to easily write MIDI files.
 It automatically resizes the data buffer if it gets too small.

+## midi_utils.h
+This file contains a useful MIDI utility functions used by various converters.

+Features:
+- "running note" processing: add a note + its length to a list and the respective Note Off event will be written after X ticks
+- balance track times: for looping tracks, modify the loop counter so that every track ends at the approximately same spot

 ## Soundfont.c/.h
 This library can help you to generate SF2 soundfont files.
 It only does the chunk management and file writing though, so you still need to do most of the work by yourself.